 State and Federal Designation

-The Virginia Landmarks Register and National Register of Historic Places are official listings of the districts and individual
+The Virginia Landmarks Register and National Register of Historic Places are official listings of districts and individual properties

-properties that exemplify the history and culture of Virginia and the United States.
-Richmond has been a national leader in the
+that exemplify the history and culture of Virginia and the United States.
+Richmond has been a national leader in the designation of historic

-The state and federal registers are administered by the Virginia Department of Historic Resources and National Park Service.
-The role
+The state and federal registers are administered by the Virginia Department of Historic Resources and the National Park Service.
+The role of Preservation

-of preservation staff in that process in supportive and includes: supplying city property data needed for designation, providing
+and Planning staff in that process is supportive and includes: supplying city property data needed for designation, providing technical assistance on

-technical assistance on historic research and boundary identification, and commenting on historic resources as a part of the Certified
+historic research and boundary identification, and commenting on historic resources as a part of the Certified Local Government Program.

-Listing on the National Register is largely honorific providing recognition of their unique historical and architectural character.
+Listing on the National Register is largely honorific providing recognition of a property’s unique historical and architectural character.
+The Richmond

 Preservation Issues in Planning

-P and P staff addresses historic preservation issues in area specific plans, such as the Monroe Park Master Plan.
-P&P staff works to
+Planning and Preservation staff addresses historic preservation issues in area specific plans, such as the Monroe Park Master Plan.

 Section 106 Review